Reporting Abuse or Neglect

 - If the individual is injured seek immediate medical treatment.
 Tell the ambulance personnel or Accident and Emergency staff that this is a potential adult abuse situation.

-Giving as much information as possible about the situation /person you are concerned about helps the authorities to assess the level of risk and the best way of addressing any abuse.
-If you know what the person who you believe is being abused wants to happen that is also very useful information.
-However the most important thing to do if you have concerns is just to let us know so do not worry if you only have partial information
+Giving as much information as possible about the situation /person you are concerned about helps the authorities to assess the level of risk and the best way of addressing any abuse or neglect.
+Include any information about what the person wants to happen, if you know that.
+However the most important thing to do if you have concerns is to let us know so do not worry if you only have partial information.

 Details of all the latest news from Salford Safeguarding Adults Board.